yydzero/yydzero.github.io/_posts/2016-04-14-GPDB-fault-injection.markdown

         ""); // tableName
 #endif
 ```
-5. To inject the fault, use the gpfaultinjector script
+5.To inject the fault, use the gpfaultinjector script
 > E.g. to inject on the master: gpfaultinjector -f internal_flush_error -y error --seg_dbid 1